podly/Home-Assistant-Solem-Toolkit/README.md

 This integration can be added as a custom repository in HACS and from there you can install it.

-When the integration is installed in HACS, you need to add it in Home Assistant: Settings → Devices & Services → Add Integration → Search for Solem Toolkit Integration.
-Then put on configuration.yaml:
+When the integration is installed in HACS, you need to put on configuration.yaml:

 ```yaml
 solem_toolkit:
 ```
+Then you can restart Home Assistant and the services from Solem Toolkit will be available.

 ## Services